 (This is a translation of a Chinese article and interview.
 Read the original here.)

-The only representative of Australia at the United Nation Asia-Pacific Headquarters Youth Leadership Summit was a 17-year-old Chinese student.
-Amy, a 17- year-old international student, is the sole and youngest representative of Australia invited to participate in the United Nations Youth Symposium at the United Nations Asia-Pacific Headquarters Youth Leadership Summit in 2019.
-She has also been invited to attend the 2020 Global Model United Nations Summit for Youth and the 4th Asia World Model United Nations Summit this year.
+In 2019 and at only 17 years old, one of our Chinese students, Amy represented Australia at the United Nation Asia-Pacific Headquarters Youth Leadership Summit.
 Amy was recruited by EIC Education Group in 2017 as an international student to study in South Australian Government Schools.
 What made her achieve such a success and how did she go with her study and living in Australia?
 This is her story:

 Xiao Qi: Hello Amy, as a student recruited by EIC, would you please say hello to your EIC buddies here?